 Can You Use Avocados In Dessert?

-As I mentioned in my first tribute recipe to St. Patrick’s Day in the previous post, here is another recipe tribute to St. Patrick’s Day.
-Now I know what you’re thinking, “McKel, this isn’t green…”.
-Ah ha!
-But it is made with something that is green, the avocado.
 Ode to the avocado, I truly have a thing for avocados.
-From the dinosaur looking thick skin on the outside, to the moment you slice the diameter of the avocado to reveal that absolutely beautiful natural ombré of green to yellow.
-The comparison to their exterior to interior is actually quite poetic to their soft and delicate nature inside (am I getting too hipster for you here?).
+From the dinosaur-looking thick skin on the outside to the moment you slice the diameter of the avocado to reveal that absolutely beautiful natural ombré of green to yellow.
+The comparison of their exterior to interior is actually quite poetic to their soft and delicate nature inside (am I getting too hipster here?).

-The flavor and texture profile of avocados have always enticed me; they’re sweet, buttery, and nutty with a rich, creamy mouth feel simultaneously, subtle but hold their own flavor when mixed with other foods.
-A great example of this is a favorite of mine, an avocado with fresh squeezed lime or lemon juice and sea salt.
-It’s so simple yet so tasty, the citrus notes and a little sea salt shines a spot light of the flavor profile in the avocado.
+The flavor and texture profile of avocados have always enticed me; they’re sweet, buttery, and nutty with a rich, creamy mouthfeel.
+They’re also simultaneously subtle yet hold their own flavor when mixed with other foods.
+A great example of this is a favorite of mine, an avocado with freshly squeezed lime or lemon juice and sea salt.
+It’s so simple yet so tasty, the citrus notes and a little sea salt shines a spotlight on the flavor profile in the avocado.
 On the other hand, the avocado acts as the supporting cast when combined with something as rich and strong in flavor as my other beloved, dark chocolate.

 Back to this delicious recipe using the almighty avocado!
 This avocado mousse is a perfect display of the avocados subtle nature in flavor, as it plays back up to dark chocolate and contributes to the velvety, creamy, and thick texture of the mousse.